 The Michigan State University Comics Forum is a multi-day, event for scholars, creators and fans of the comics medium.
 Events include keynote addresses from an award-winning creator and scholar in the field, an artist alley, academic panel discussions, exhibition of comic art, comic book discussion groups and more.
 After 2021, the MSU Comics Forum shifted its frequency to a triennial event.
-MSU is also home of the Comic Art and Graphic Novel Minor, the MSU Comic Art and Graphic Novel Podcast, and largest public collection of comic books in the world which is housed in our Special Collections Library.
+MSU is also home of the Comic Art and Graphic Novel Minor, the MSU Comic Art and Graphic Novel Podcast, and the largest public collection of comic books in the world which is housed in our Special Collections Library.

 MSU Comics Forum – Core Committee